-- Your credit score is a big number above your head that tells a potential lender how much of a risk you are.
+- Your credit score is a big three-digit number above your head that tells a potential lender how much of a risk you are.

 - A high credit score will smooth the way to a successful home loan application.

-What is a credit score?
+What is a good credit score?

 How is a credit score calculated?